oosib/homelab-pihole-deployment/README.md

 ## A self-hosted Pi-hole deployment running on a Linux-based homelab server used for network-wide DNS filtering, ad blocking, and LAN management.

+## Project Overview

+This project involved deploying and configuring a self-hosted Pi-hole DNS filtering server within a homelab environment.
+The server was used to provide network-wide ad blocking, DNS filtering, and traffic visibility for multiple connected devices across the local network.

+The deployment was configured on a Linux-based system and integrated with the home router to manage DNS requests for LAN-connected devices.

 ## Objectives

 - Deploy Pi-hole in a home network environment